hapax/hapax.github.io/assets/spotit.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Generalising the mathematics of Dobble"
+title:  "Generalising Dobble"
 categories: Mathematics
 date:  2021-01-07
 ---

-**January 7, 2021.** *I discuss the mathematics of Spot It! and various generalisations: projective planes, combinatorial designs, and a polytopal turducken.*
+**January 7, 2021.** *I discuss the mathematics of Spot It! (aka Dobble in the UK) and various generalisations: projective planes, combinatorial designs, and a polytopal turducken.*

 #### Introduction